cherryservers/cherryctl/docs/cherryctl_server_reinstall.md

       --os-partition-size int   OS partition size in GB.
       --password string         Server password.
       --ssh-keys strings        Comma separated list of SSH key IDs to be embed in the Server.
+      --userdata-file string    Path to a userdata file for server initialization.
 ```

 ### Options inherited from parent commands